 Examples and exercises will help the participants to understand the design steps and their interaction.

-The course will be concluded with a written exam (Brightspace Quiz).
+The course will be concluded with an exam or an oral defense of a design.

 Students need to prepare the lecture as follows:

 Study the sections in the book associated with that lecture